 While forming an LLC may appear to be simple, don’t be deceived by the ease of the process.
 In order to truly protect yourself and ensure the viability of your company, you should work with an El Paso business law attorney and follow their advice on both the formation and operation of your LLC.

 Interested in Forming an LLC?
 We Can Help.

 If you’re a small business owner, then you probably already know how to run your company day-to-day and make it profitable.
 We can help you take your business to the next level while helping you protect yourself and your assets.
 If you are interested in forming a Texas LLC, reach out to an experienced business lawyer to assist you with the initial paperwork, draft an operating agreement, and ensure that you have complied with all applicable laws and regulations for your company.

 At Forbes & Forbes, we have substantial experience representing businesses of all sizes in the greater El Paso area.
-We offer a range of services, from business formation to commercial collections to real estate and construction disputes.
+We offer a range of services including business formation, commercial collections, real estate and construction law, and contract law.
 To learn more or to schedule a consultation with a member of our team, contact us today at 915-533-5441 or email us at any time.

 Comments are closed, but trackbacks and pingbacks are open.